egeeamu/voskhod/README.md

 If using a fresh Ubuntu install, you will have to install dependencies and linux packages with administrator privileges :

-Warning: usage of version 0.5.0 of the biomart python library is required.

 > apt-get install build-essential git python-pip  pbzip2 pigz zlib1g-dev libncurses5-dev bowtie parallel python-biopython sqlite3 software-properties-common

 > add-apt-repository ppa:webupd8team/java (validate with pressing Enter)